Fisher Decorator: Refining Flow Policy via a Local Transport Map: Methods

 In contrast, replacing KL with $L_2$ (or upper bound of $W_2$) introduces fundamental limitations due to its isotropic nature, particularly in multimodal settings.
 Specifically, when instantiated via its commonly used upper bound, the $W_2$ objective reduces to an isotropic $L_2$ penalty in the ambient space, treating all directions and regions uniformly regardless of the underlying distribution.
 This leads to several undesirable consequences: (1) \textit{Relaxation of Support Constraints:} Unlike the `zero-forcing' nature of KL, the isotropic $L_2$ penalty lacks a mechanism to strongly penalize deviations into low-density or unsupported regions.
 As a result, the optimized policy may assign non-negligible mass to regions outside the behavioral support, leading to distributional shift and OOD issues.
 (2) \textit{Mass Averaging via Displacement Interpolation:} From the perspective of optimal transport \citep{chewi2025statistical, villani2009optimal}, $W_2$ optimization follows displacement geodesics.
 For a multimodal $\pi_\beta$, the isotropic penalty induces a `centripetal' effect toward the Wasserstein barycenter, encouraging the policy to collapse toward the geometric mean of distinct modes and resulting in unrealistic mode-averaging behavior.
 (3) \textit{Misaligned Updates under Intrinsic Geometry:} The isotropic $L_2$ regularization ignores the anisotropic statistical manifold induced by the behavioral distribution.
 Consequently, policy updates are misaligned with the underlying geometry, leading to suboptimal optimization.

-To break this bottleneck, we revisit the policy refinement process and develop an optimization framework that is mathematically faithful to the original KL constraint while remaining computationally tractable within flow matching framework.
+To break this bottleneck, we revisit the policy refinement process and develop an optimization framework that is mathematically faithful to the original KL constraint while remaining computationally tractable within the flow-matching framework.